What is cardiac catheterization?

 What happens after I get home?

-Be sure to carefully follow all instructions.
-It is important to take your medications as directed by your healthcare provider and to make follow up appointments before leaving the hospital.
-Most people can return to their normal activities the day after the procedure depending on whether any additional interventions were done during the cardiac cath.
+Be sure to follow all instructions provided by your health care team.
+It is important to take your medications as directed and to make follow-up appointments before leaving the hospital.
+Most people can return to their normal activities the day after the procedure depending on whether any additional procedures were done during the cardiac cath.

 A small bruise at the puncture site is normal.
 If the site starts to bleed, lie flat and press firmly on top of it for a few minutes.
 Then, recheck to see if the bleeding has stopped.